ianneub/kibana-sinatra/README.md

 require 'sinatra'
 require 'kibana/sinatra/web'

-# If you need configure elasticsearch_url, put here some codes just like above example.
+# If you need to configure elasticsearch_url, put your configuration here just like the Rails example.

 run Kibana::Sinatra::Web
 ```

-At last, you need to just rackup.
+At last, you need to just run rackup.

 ```
 rackup